Signed in as:

 The internet offers great information - if you know where to find it.
-To help you throughout your journey, below we share some of our favorite websites, organizations, and non-profits.
+To help you throughout your journey, below I share some of my favorite websites, organizations, and non-profits.

-Are you looking for a dementia expert who can guide you through every step in the journey?
-Pam Ostrowski, founder of Alzheimer's Family Consulting, is a gift to families dealing with Alzheimer's or dementia.
+Pam Ostrowski, founder of Alzheimer's Family Consulting, is a dementia expert who guides families dealing with Alzheimer's or dementia.
 She’s been in your shoes.
 Through her dementia guidebook and personal coaching, Pam will help relieve the frustration, guilt, and decision-fatigue that can be part of the dementia caregiving journey.
 Pam is a Certified Senior Advisor (CSA)®, Certified Dementia Practitioner (CDP®), and Certified in Dementia Care® (CDC®)

 Want peace of mind when making medical decisions for your person living with dementia?
 ER Physician Dr. Brittany Lamb is your resource!
 Her passion is helping people understand that advance directives are not enough.
 Through her course for caregivers, "Make Your Plan with Dr. Lamb" her clients are guided through a process to create a plan for their person's medical decisions now and into the future.